Camilla is a consultant in the family team based in our central London office in Bedford Row.

 Camilla is committed to helping her clients settle their family disputes within the right legal process within which to resolve a family dispute in a constructive and cost effective manner.
 Her settlement success rate is high with most of her cases settling without the involvement of the court.
 However where necessary, she will fight her client’s case within the court arena with tenacity.

 She has published articles in a number of family law publications, including the Family Law Journal, and is a member of Resolution.

 Camilla joined Russell-Cooke in 1996 and became a partner in 1998.
 After working in the Putney office for 10 years, she moved to the firm's Bedford Row office where she set up its now highly regarded Central London family team.
 She became a consultant in 2021.

-- Recognised in Citywealth Leaders List 2018, identified as a 'leading lawyer' in the 2017 edition, named in the 'honours list' and identified as a 'power woman' in the Citywealth Leaders Lists for 2015 and 2016
+- Recognised in Citywealth Leaders List 2018, identified as a 'leading lawyer' in the 2017 edition, named in the 'honours list' and a 'power woman' in the 2015 and 2016 editions

 - Chambers UK (2016) state she is “highly regarded for her experience in complex financial structures associated with matrimonial dissolution, including tax and trust issues”